 As a data driven marketer with a flair for creativity and innovation, Lisa has experienced success in both the commercial and nonprofit sectors over the last two decades.

 In her immediate past fundraising position she spent more than seven years at WWF in charge of fundraising to individuals where she helped grow the organisation’s fundraising revenue from $750,000 a year to $12 million annually.

-Lisa is currently the National Marketing Manager at The Smith Family (since 2006), where she manages a fundraising program raising $30 million annually from about 100,000 supporters.
+Lisa has been National Marketing Manager at The Smith Family since 2006, where she manages a fundraising program raising $35 million annually from about 100,000 supporters.